-In line with provision no. 12.25 of SEBI Master circular on Mutual Fund dated June 27, 2024 exposure to derivative is subject to exposure limits given below:
+In line with provision no. 5.2, 7.5, 7.6, 12.25, of SEBI Master Circular on Mutual Fund dated June 27, 2024from October 01, 2010 exposure to derivative is subject to exposure limits given below:

-- 1. The total exposure related to option premium paid shall not exceed 20% of the net assets of the scheme. - 2.
-Cash or cash equivalents with residual maturity of less than 91 days will be treated as not creating any exposure. - 3.
+- 1. The cumulative gross exposure through debt and derivative positions shall not exceed 100% of the net assets of the scheme. - 2.
+The Mutual Fund shall not write options or purchase instruments with embedded written options. - 3.
+The total exposure related to option premium paid shall not exceed 20% of the net assets of the scheme. - 4.
+Cash or cash equivalents with residual maturity of less than 91 days will be treated as not creating any exposure. - 5.
 Mutual funds are allowed to hedge the portfolio or part of the portfolio (including one or more securities) on weighted average modified duration basis by using Interest Rate Futures (IRFs).
 The maximum extent of short position that may be taken in IRFs to hedge interest rate risk of the portfolio or part of the portfolio, is as per the formula given below: